Iranian Embassy siege: SAS assault

 The two SAS teams on-scene, Red Team and Blue Team, were ordered to begin their simultaneous assaults, under the codename Operation Nimrod, at 19:23.
 One group of four men from Red Team abseiled from the roof down the rear of the building, while another four-man team lowered a stun grenade through the skylight.
 The detonation of the stun grenade was supposed to coincide with the abseiling teams detonating explosives to gain entry to the building through the second-floor windows.
-Their descent had not gone according to plan and WO1 Goodyear leading the abseilers became entangled in his rope.
-While trying to assist him, one of the other soldiers had accidentally smashed a window with his foot.
+During the descent, one of the abseilers became entangled in his rope.
+While trying to assist him, one of the other soldiers accidentally smashed a window with his foot.
 The noise of the breaking window alerted Oan, who was on the first floor communicating with the police negotiators, and he went to investigate.
-The soldiers were unable to use explosives for concern of injuring their stranded staff sergeant, but managed to smash their way into the embassy.
+The soldiers were unable to use explosives in case they injured their stranded comrade, but managed to smash their way in using sledgehammers.

-After the first three soldiers and WO1 Goodyear entered, a fire started and travelled up the curtains and out of the second-floor window, severely burning the staff sergeant.
-A second wave of abseilers cut him free, and he fell to the balcony below before entering the embassy behind the rest of his team.
-Slightly behind Red Team, Blue Team detonated explosives on a first-floor window; forcing Sim Harris, who had just run into the room, to take cover.
-Much of the operation at the front of the embassy took place in full view of the assembled journalists and was broadcast on live television, thus Harris's escape across the parapet of a first-floor balcony was famously captured on video.
+After the first soldiers entered, a fire started and travelled up the curtains and out of the second-floor window, severely burning the stranded soldier.
+A second wave of abseilers cut him free, and he fell to the balcony below before entering the embassy.
+Slightly behind Red Team, Blue Team detonated explosives on a first-floor window, forcing Sim Harris—who had just run into the room—to take cover.
+Much of the operation at the front of the embassy took place in full view of the assembled journalists and was broadcast on live television, and Harris's escape across the parapet of a first-floor balcony was famously captured on video.